Pursue a career in skilled trades — tuition free

 HOW DO I APPLY?

-3. If selected as a recipient by the selection committee, recipients sign a promissory note when they accept funding that commits them to the following work arrangements.
+4. If selected as a recipient by the selection committee, recipients sign a promissory note when they accept funding that commits them to the following work arrangements.
 The loan will be forgiven when the work obligation is met:

-• Agree to work in their profession in VT for a minimum of one year following licensure or certification completion for each year of funding received.
+• Agree to work full-time in their profession in VT for a minimum of one year following licensure or certification completion for each year of funding received.

 WHEN SHOULD I APPLY?